Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: The realistic-lattice spin model

-\paragraph{Methods} Having defined the realistic model basically from first principles for NdFe$_{12}$(N), the temperature dependence of the magnetic properties are calculated using the classical Monte Carlo method with the Metropolis local updates.
-We demonstrate that one of the simplest algorithms plainly applied for a realistic model derived for the state-of-the-art material gives us a set of useful information.
+Having defined the realistic model basically from first principles for NdFe$_{12}$(N), the temperature dependence of the magnetic properties are calculated using the classical Monte Carlo method with the Metropolis local updates.
+We do one of the most plain local updates, that is, picking up lattice sites stochastically and proposing uniformly on the spherical spin space up to the stochastic decision referring to the energy difference as calculated by the spin model Hamiltonian defined as Eq.~(\ref{eq::realistic_two_sublattice_model}).
+Effective one lattice sweep, {\it i.e.} with the stochastic choice of the lattice site to be updated done $N_{\rm site}$ times, is counted as one Monte Carlo step.
+Our input parameters are simply set to the $T=0$ {\it ab initio} values.
 For typical runs in the present work, $10^5$ Monte Carlo steps (MCS) with each step consisting of a lattice sweep were sufficient to reach the thermal equilibrium state and subsequent $10^6$ MCS are used for the numerical measurement of observables.
-The tetragonal unit of the body-centered-network of Nd is counted a system-size unit in our calculation, thus a calculation with $L\times L\times L$ system actually contains $26L^3$ spins with the tetragonal unit having two formula units.
-Majority of the data are taken with $L=4$ which is sufficient as seen below with Fig.~\ref{fig::calculated_Ha_of_T}~(a) while the data points on the high-temperature side of our target operating temperature range took $L=6$ and $L=8$, being closer to the Curie temperature where the finite system size can become an issue due to the diverging correlation length. \paragraph{Results: magnetization} Calculated temperature dependence of magnetization for NdFe$_{12}$N is shown in Fig.~\ref{fig::Curie temperarure}~(a).
-Calculated Curie temperature falls in the same range as the experimentally claimed one.
-Considering the possible presence of $\alpha$-Fe-originated noise in the experimental data and neglect of all next-nearest-neighbor exchange interactions in our model which should have lowered the computational magnetic-ordering energy scale, the agreement is satisfactory.
-Also we see that the system-size dependence is negligible in our focus temperature range, which up to $T=500~\mbox{[K]}$ at most.
+The tetragonal unit of the body-centered-network of Nd is counted as a system-size unit in our calculation, thus a calculation with $L\times L\times L$ system actually contains $26L^3\equiv N_{\rm site}$ spins with the tetragonal unit having two formula units.
+Majority of the data are taken with $L=4$ which is sufficient as seen below with Fig.~\ref{fig::calculated_Ha_of_T}~(a) while the data points on the high-temperature side took system sizes up to $L=10$, with the anisotropy field getting smaller and the calculated system getting closer to the Curie temperature where the finite system size can become an issue due to the diverging correlation length.